 - Users inform your security team that their access to a resource is blocked.
 Determine how that resource is typically reached.
 What is it's IP address?
 Do you reach it on a specific port?
 What protocol is used to send information to the resource?

 - From the Devices & Services page, select the ASA and run packet tracer.
 See ASA Packet Tracer for more instructions.

 - Examine the packet trace table for rules that may have denied access to the resource.

 - After identifying the rule denying access, create a change request label in CDO and enable it.
 See Change Request Management.
 This will help you identify in Change Log policy changes you made to allow access to the resource.

 - Edit the rule from CDO to correct the behavior.
 Your ASA is now out of sync with CDO.

-- Write the changes to the ASA from the Devices & Services page.
+- Deploy the changes to the ASA from the Devices & Services page.
 CDO traces packets through the configuration saved on the ASA not a configuration staged on CDO.
-Be aware, you will also be writing any other configuration changes staged on CDO to your ASA.
+Be aware, you will also be deploying any other configuration changes staged on CDO to your ASA.